WithSecureLabs/cloud-wiki/src/pages/contributing.md

 ### Examples

-Check the pages for [Azure MFA](azure/assessment-guide/service-guides/Azure_MFA) and [AWS KMS](aws/assessment-guide/service-guides/KMS) for examples of "larger" articles.
+Check the pages for [Azure MFA](docs/azure/services/azure_mfa) and [Azure AD](docs/azure/services/Azure_AD) for examples of "larger" articles.

-* The former is a great example of the maximum length, descriptiveness and informal style that coudl/should be present
+* The former is a great example of the maximum length, descriptiveness and informal style that could/should be present
 * The latter is a bit less descriptive and it's even more bullet-to-the-pointy, yet also conveying the idea of structure that we're aiming at

-For an idea of a complete article of the "minimalistic" kind, have a look at [AWS CloudTrail](aws/assessment-guide/service-guides/CloudTrail) instead.
+For an idea of a complete article of the "minimalistic" kind, have a look at [AWS CloudTrail](/docs/aws/services/CloudTrail) instead.
 This shows the minimum info we should aim at having in an article that's not _that_ big requiring too much explanation.